pyeve/flask-sentinel/README.rst

 Flask-OAuth2
 ============
-OAuth2 Provider for the Resource Owner Password Credentials Grant scheme, as described in Section 1.3.3 of `RFC 6749`_.
+OAuth2 Provider currently supporting the Resource Owner Password Credentials Grant as described in Section 1.3.3 of `RFC 6749`_.

 Powered by Flask, Redis and MongoDB.